 The Classification Office provides the Minister with three reports relating to the quarters ending September, December, and March each year.
-Reports related to the first and third quarters are provided within six weeks of the quarter end.
+Reports related to the first and third quarters are provided six weeks following the end of the quarter.
 The report related to the second quarter has an extended due date to allow for non-working days in January.